MrKrisuuu/PythonAPIExample/README.md

 # PythonAPIExample

-Mini projekt zrobiony na zadanie z Systemów Roproszonych, z użyciem: fastapi, uvicorn i requests.
+Mini project made from Petroleum Systems, using: fastapi, uvicorn and requests.

-Aplikacja zapytuje odpowiedni serwis (Steam) o informacje o grze takie jak:
+The application asks the service (Steam) for information about the game, such as:
-- cena
+- price
-- opinie
+- opinions
-- opis
+- description

-Wyświetla wynik w postaci prostej strony internetowej.
+and displays the result as a simple web page.